 The 1985 CoSWMP stated that public acceptance is the primary practical consideration in siting solid waste disposal facilities.
 The County actively sought to involve the public in the development of the siting criteria.
-An initial list of siting criteria was developed and presented to

-Sonoma County Countywide Integrated Waste Management Plan February 17, 2010 Раде 6-11 the public in a series of ten public workshops, five held in November, 1992 and five in February, 1993.
+An initial list of siting criteria was developed and presented to the public in a series of ten public workshops, five held in November, 1992 and five in February, 1993.
 The Sonoma County Permit Resource Management Department (PRMD) then reviewed and commented on the draft siting criteria.
-Based on PRMD comments and input from the LTF, the process for developing the siting criteria was revised to provide for a greater opportunity for public input into the development of the criteria.
-Should a public or private entity seek to create a new or expand an existing landfill, the The expanded process will involve subjecting the criteria to more extensive public review during identification of specific landfill locations, an effort that was not undertaken during development of the Siting Element.
-The expanded effort, part of a Siting Study that is anticipated to begin after all necessary permits for expansion of the Central-Landfill are issued, will also include more extensive development of the numeric system for comparing sites.
+Based on PRMD comments and input from the LTF, the process for developing the siting criteria.
+Should a public or private entity seek to create a new or expand an existing landfill, the expanded process will involve subjecting the criteria to more extensive public review during identification of specific landfill locations, an effort that was not undertaken during development of the Siting Element.